IoannisKaragiannis/LinearAlgebra/README.md

 |1000x1000|    9.8 [s]  | 1.6e-2 [s]  | 1.9e-2 [s]    |    1.9 [s]      |      2.9 [s] |
 |4000x4000|    866 [s]  | 2.4e-1 [s]  | 3.8e-1 [s]    |    115 [s]      |       91 [s] |

-In conclusion, one should think twice before multiplying or inverting large matrices both time-wise and memory-wise speaking.
-Consider the memory these matrices occupy.
-A 4000x4000 matrix consisting of floats occupies 128MB.
-For a single multiplication we would need three times this memory.
-However, one can notice how useful Strassen multiplication becomes for large matrices.
-In the above example for two 4000x4000 matrices the normal multiplication lasted 22.3 minutes when it only took 14.3 for Strassen.
+In conclusion, inversion is computatioanlly expensive and is therefore not recommended for large matrices.
+Addition and transposition are not that heavy.
+Multiplication and Strassen-multiplication are also not recommended for large matrices, both time-wise and memory wise.
+Consider that a 4000x4000 matrix occupies 128 MB.
+And we would need three times this memory for a single multiplication.
+It is worthmentioning how the Strassen multiplication adds no value for small matrices, whereas it decreases the computational time significantly as the matrices' size grow.

 ## LOG FILE